aminalaee/sqladmin/docs/configurations.md

 * `column_labels`: A mapping of column labels, used to map column names to new names in all places.
 * `column_type_formatters`: A mapping of type keys and callable values to format in all places.
 For example you can add custom date formatter to be used in both list and detail pages.
+* `save_as`: A boolean to enable "save as new" option when editing an object.

 !!! example